-DELIVERY MODE Face-to-face, Distance Learning, Face-to-face, Distance learning USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Communication and content sharing via Open E-Class Use of general software (e.g. Microsoft Office suite)

-Lectures, Seminars, Laboratory Exercise, Field Exercise, Bibliography Study & Analysis, Tutorial, Practice (Placement), Clinical Practice, Artistic Workshop, Interactive teaching, Educational visits, Project preparation, Writing of work / assignments, Artistic creation, etc.

-Indicate the student's study hours for each learning activity as well as the hours of self-study in accordance with ECTS principles.
+DELIVERY MODE Face-to-face, Distance Learning, Face-to-face, Distance learning USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Communication and content sharing via Open E-Class Use of general software (e.g. Microsoft Office suite) TEACHING The way and methods of teaching Activity Semester Workload [1 ECTS = 28 hours] are described in detail.
+Lectures 39 hours Lectures.
+Seminars.
+Laboratory Assignment preparation 32 hours Exercise, Field Exercise, Bibliography Study & Analysis, Tutorial, Practice (Placement), Clinical Practice, Artistic Workshop, Interactive teaching, Educational visits, Project preparation, Writing of work / assignments, Artistic creation, etc. Self-study 97 hours Indicate the student's study hours for each learning activity as well Total 168 hours as the hours of self-study in Accordance with ECTS principles.
+ASSESSMENT Description of the assessment process Assessment Language, Assessment Methods, Formative or Summative, Multiple Choice Test, Short Answer Questions, Essay Development Questions, Problem Solving, Written Assignment, Report/Report, Oral Examination, Public Presentation, Laboratory Paper, Clinical Patient Examination, Artistic Interpretation, Other/Other Explicitly defined assessment criteria and if and where they are accessible by students are mentioned.

-Activity Semester Workload [1 ECTS = 28 hours]

-Lectures 39 hours

-Assignment preparation 32 hours

-Self-study 97 hours

-Total 168 hours

-Assessment Language,

-Assessment Methods, Formative

-or Summative, Multiple Choice

-Test, Short Answer Questions,

-Essay Development Questions,

-Problem Solving, Written

-Assignment, Report/Report, Oral

-Examination, Public Presentation,

-Laboratory Paper, Clinical Patient

-Examination, Artistic

-Interpretation, Other/Other

-Explicitly defined assessment criteria and if and where they are accessible by students are mentioned.

 The module assessment language is in English and students are expected to exhibit the required level of proficiency.

-The evaluation criteria across modes of assessment include the following:

-- Demonstration of key knowledge related to the content of course - Demonstration of an ability to apply the knowledge in a given problem or case study - Critical ability evident in applying appropriate methods/knowledge in a given case and/or developing theory-based and literature based arguments. - Structure and presentation - Use of English language

-More detailed assessment criteria will be provided to you in the module handbook document or posted on the course webpage, if deemed necessary.
+The assessment of the course consists of: Coursework (20% - report) Final examination (80% - problem solving) The evaluation criteria across modes of assessment include the following: Demonstration of key knowledge related to the content of course Demonstration of an ability to apply the knowledge in a given problem or case study Critical ability evident in applying appropriate methods/knowledge in a given case and/or developing theory-based and literature based arguments.
+Structure and presentation Use of English language More detailed assessment criteria will be provided to you in the module handbook document or posted on the course webpage, if deemed necessary.